What is data annotation and why does it matter?

 - Intent extraction: Intent extraction is the process of labeling phrases or sentences with intent in order to build a library of ways people use certain verbiage.
 For example, “How do I make a reservation?” and “Can I confirm my reservation,” both contain the same keyword, but have different intent.
 It’s another key tool for teaching chatbot algorithms to make decisions about customer requests.

-- Phrase chunking: phrase chunking involves tagging parts of speech with its grammatical definition (e.g., noun or verb).
+- Phrase chunking: Phrase chunking involves tagging parts of speech with its grammatical definition (e.g., noun or verb).
+Chunking is important to natural language processing (NLP) because it breaks down large strings of data into units, helping to narrow down the amount of information that needs to be processed.

 An evolving science

 In the same way that data is constantly evolving, the process of data annotation is becoming more sophisticated.
-To put it in perspective, four or five years ago, it was enough to label a few points on a face and create an AI prototype based on that information.
+To put it in perspective, several years ago, it was enough to label a few points on a face and create an AI prototype based on that information.
 Now, there can be as many as 20 dots on the lips alone.